osu-sig/Google-Chart-Widget/README.md

 ## What charts are supported?

 This widget currently supports the Pie, Column, and Area chart types.
 For these types, I have supplied default configurations that resize chart elements to fit nicely on standard Dashing tiles.
-Other chart types will probably draw but might look weird.

 ## How do I use it?